Chapter 19. INFORMATION_SCHEMA Tables

 SELECT COLLATION_NAME FROM INFORMATION_SCHEMA.COLLATIONS

-[WHERE collation_name LIKE 'wild']
+[WHERE collation_name LIKE 'wild

 SHOW COLLATION

-[LIKE 'wild']
+[LIKE 'wild

 19.11.
 The INFORMATION_SCHEMA

-COLLATION_CHARACTER_SET_APPLICABILITY Table
+Table

 The